College of Letters & Science

-These competitively awarded grants provide stipends for honors students who work as research apprentices with UW–Madison faculty.
+These competitively awarded grants provide funding for honors students who learn more about the research process by working as research apprentices with UW–Madison faculty.
 Students may not earn course credit for this work.
-For past students, these apprenticeships have often evolved into paid research positions and/or senior honors thesis projects.
+For past students, these apprenticeships often evolved into paid research positions and/or senior honors thesis projects.

-The L&S Honors Program currently offers or administers a number of different grants, scholarships, and awards for introductory and senior thesis research, study abroad and research-related travel, community and university service projects, and merit-based awards acknowledging outstanding scholarship.
-The amounts of the awards range from relatively small supplies-and-expense funds to stipends equivalent to two semesters of in-state tuition.
+The L&S Honors Program currently offers or administers a number of different grants and scholarships to support introductory and senior thesis research, study abroad and research-related travel and community and university service projects that recognize outstanding scholarship.
+The amounts of the grants and scholarships range from relatively small supplies-and-expense funds to the equivalent of two semesters of in-state tuition.
 For additional information, see the Honors website.

 Honors Student Organization (HSO)

-This student-run group focuses its efforts in four main areas: community service, extracurricular social events, community-building outreach, and professional development.
+This student-run group focuses its efforts in four main areas: community service, community-building outreach, professional development, and extracurricular social events.
 The HSO provides students with an opportunity to extend what they are learning beyond the walls of the classroom to the larger world and, in the process, build a strong sense of community with their peers, faculty, and staff members.
 All UW–Madison undergraduate students may join the HSO.
 For details see the HSO pages on the Honors website.

 Academic Sponsorship of Student Organizations, Teams, and Projects

-The Honors Program sponsors a number of groups on campus, including the nationally recognized UW–Madison Forensics Team, which strives to bring a better understanding of public speech to students through intercollegiate competitions.
-Other sponsorships include three student-initiated and -managed journals, Illumination, the Journal of Undergraduate International Studies, The Madison Journal of Literary Criticism, and the Wisconsin Undergraduate Journal of Science.
+The Honors Program sponsors a number of groups on campus, including the nationally recognized Speech Team, which strives to bring a better understanding of public speech to students through intercollegiate competitions.
+Other sponsorships include student-initiated and -managed journals - the Journal of Undergraduate International Studies and the Madison Journal of Literary Criticism.

 The Honors Program helps students prepare for life after college while they are still on campus.
 Each year, for example, the program, in collaboration with HSO and other campus offices, organizes a series of panels designed to address some concerns among honors students and to raise awareness of the variety of career opportunities that exist in today's world.
 Examples include: how to get started on (and how to finish) a senior thesis; how to write cover letters, resumes, and CVs; interviewing skills; career opportunities in government and nonprofits; and using foreign languages after college.
 Through the HSO, students gain valuable volunteer, service, and leadership experience.
 Honors candidates have worked with honors advisors, staff, and faculty to organize and host national conferences and competitions, and to prepare for public presentations at conferences around the globe.